peoplepraxis/peoplepraxis.org/index.md

 > Change is not just a process — it is a practice.

-At Peoplepraxis, I support individuals and organisations through their change journey.
-Whether you are implementing new systems, transforming culture, or streamlining processes, I bring clarity, structure, and empathy to make change stick.
+At Peoplepraxis, we support individuals and organisations through their change journey.
+Whether you are implementing new systems, transforming culture, or streamlining processes, we bring clarity, structure, and empathy to make change stick.

 ---

-## What I Offer
+## What we Offer

 - Organisational Change & Transformation
 - Process Improvement (Lean Six Sigma Black Belt)